radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

 Adding Callbacks
 ----------------

-Events in RADICAL-Pilot are mostly asynchronous as they happen one one or more distributed components, namely the ComputePilot agents.
+Events in RADICAL-Pilot are mostly asynchronous as they happen at one or more distributed components, namely the ComputePilot agents.
 At any time during the execution of a workload, ComputePilots and ComputeUnits can begin or finish execution or fail with an error.

 RADICAL-Pilot provides callbacks as a method to react to these event asynchronously when they occur.
-CommputePilots, PilotManagers, ComputeUnits and UnitManagers all have a ``register_callbacks`` method:
+ComputePilots, PilotManagers, ComputeUnits and UnitManagers all have a ``register_callbacks`` method:

   * :func:`radical.pilot.UnitManager.register_callback`